rexcoleman/Data-Science-Model-Selection-in-Cybersecurity/README.md

 **How It Works**: Boltzmann Machines use a network of neurons with symmetric connections to learn the distribution of the input data by minimizing the energy function.

+**Cost Function**: The cost function for Boltzmann Machines is the energy function of the observed data, which is minimized during training.

 **Example**: Generating synthetic binary sequences for testing binary classification models in cybersecurity.

 ##### Restricted Boltzmann Machines (RBMs)
 **When to Use**: Use RBMs for learning deep hierarchical representations of data.

 **How It Works**: RBMs are a type of Boltzmann Machine with a restricted architecture where visible units are connected to hidden units, but no connections exist within a layer.

+**Cost Function**: The cost function for RBMs is the negative log-likelihood of the observed data under the model.

 **Example**: Generating synthetic user behavior data for anomaly detection in user activity logs.